bioinf-mcb/MANIAC/README.md

 1. Click the Start menu, type "PowerShell," right-click on Windows PowerShell, and select Run as administrator.
 2. In the PowerShell window, enter the following command `wsl --install` to install WSL.
-3. Restart Your Computer, choose Linux to lunch and follow the on-screen instructions.
+3. Restart Your Computer, choose Linux to launch and follow the on-screen instructions.
 4. Once your Linux environment is ready, follow the [Linux](#linux) Debian-Based installation steps to install MANIAC.

-### Dependecies details:
+### Dependencies details:
+MANIAC was successfully tested on Linux, macOS and Windows with the following dependencies versions.
+Make sure the bash version used is 5.0 or above.
 - python=3.9
 - bash=5.2.21
 - r-base=4.4.1